Composting Organics Is Now The Law for Everyone in California!

 Fights Climate Change and Helps Public Health

-Organics like food scraps, yard trimmings, paper, and cardboard make up half of what Californians dump in landfills each year.
-Reducing Short-Lived Climate Super Pollutants like organics will help the climate crisis.
+Organics like all food scraps, yard trimmings and uncoated paper make up half of what Californians dump in landfills each year.
+Organics decomposing in a landfill create methane, a climate super pollutant.
+Reducing Short-Lived Climate Super Pollutants like methane will help the climate crisis.

 Organic discards in landfills emit: